-In accordance with Article 21 of the ETC Regulation, the Member States participating in the Programme have designated the Regional Council of Southwest Finland to act as Audit Authority

-(AA) of the Programme.
+In accordance with Article 21 of the ETC Regulation, the Member States participating in the Programme have designated the Regional Council of Southwest Finland to act as Audit Authority (AA) of the Programme.
 The AA will perform the functions listed in Article 127 of the CPR Regulation including the System audits as verifications of Management and control system.
 The Regional Council performed these same functions also in the predecessor Programme.
+In accordance with Finnish legislation, the AA will also carry out the designation of the MA following the procedure set out in Article 124 (2) of the CPR Regulation.
+[A1]

-The separation of functions between the Managing Authority (MA) and AA will be guaranteed within the organisational framework of the Regional Council of Southwest Finland.
+The separation of functions between the MA and AA will be guaranteed within the organisational framework of the Regional Council of Southwest Finland.
 The MA and AA tasks will be fulfilled by separate and independent departments in the Regional Council, each of them lead by only one of the managing directors of the Regional Council.
 The Regional Council has issued a modified internal administrative rule on the separation of functions of the Regional Council of Southwest Finland, thus assuring the genuine independence of the respective units.
 All legally binding documents on the MA and the AA issues are to be signed by the holders of the respective offices excluding the executive director from the decision making of the MA and AA units.

-In accordance with Article 25 of the ETC Regulation, the AA is assisted by a Group of Auditors (GoA) composing of a representative from each of the Member States/Aland.
+In accordance with Article 25 of the ETC Regulation, the AA is assisted by a Group of Auditors (GoA) composing of a representative from each of the Member States/Åland.
 The GoA will be set up at the latest within three months of the decision approving the Programme.
 The GoA will approve its Rules of Procedure in its first meeting.
 The GoA will be coordinated by the AA.
 In addition the AA will provide the auditors with guidance and manuals to perform the audits of operations.
-Audits of operations will be carried out by auditors designated by the Member States/Aland.
+Audits of operations will be carried out by auditors designated by the Member States/Åland.
 The GoA will be coordinated by the AA.